manaspal2/devicelogin/README.md

 # devicelogin
-This shell script helps to login to router and vm hosts
+This expect script helps to login to router and vm hosts